zhilu24/CMEECOURSEWORK/week2/README.md

 # PROJECT NAME: BOOTCAMP ASSIGNMENT WEEK 2

 ## Project Overview:
-This project is focused on biological computing in python and basic skills in latex writing.
+This project is all the coursework from week2.
+It is focus on biological computing in python and basic skills in latex writing.
 The goal to equip users with a solid foundation in python programming while introducing essential concepts such as data structures, functions, control flow, and the use of scientific packages like Numpy.

 ## Languages and Tools Used:

-### IPython3:
+`IPython3`:
 An enhanced interactive Python shell with advanced features like auto-completion and magic commands.

 ### Library
  - NumPy: A Python library for numerical computing,especially for handing arrays and matrices.
+ `ipdb`

 ## Dependencies/Installation:
 python 3.x, ipython, Numpy

-installation: 1. install dependencies 2. run the script with ipython filename (eg. ipython lc1.py)
+installation: install using `sudo apt install python-packagename` or `pip` running the script with ipython filename (eg. ipython lc1.py) in terminal

 ## Project Structure and Usage:

 ### CMEECourseWork/week2

-#### -code
+#### code
-#contains seven practice assignments.

-lc1.py, lc2.py, tuple.py and dictionary.py : Focus on tasks related to loop and list comprehensions task.
+**lc1.py, lc2.py, tuple.py and dictionary.py** : Focus on tasks related to loop and list comprehensions task.

-cfexercise1.py: Related to tasks involving control flow.
+**cfexercise1.py**: Related to tasks involving control flow and using docstrings.

-align_seqs.py: Used for aligning DNA sequences.

-oaks_debugme.py: Addressing the problem of identifying missing oak species.
+**align_seqs.py**: This script is designed to improve its functionality for aligning DNA sequences.
+It includes align two DNA sequences and determine the best match based on the number of matching bases.
+It reads DNA sequences form the input file `sequences.csv` in the `data` directory.
+Then save the best alignment and its score to a new output file `best_alignment.txt` in the `result` directory.

+**oaks_debugme.py**: Addressing the problem of identifying missing oak species.
+It filters out the rows where the genus is Quercus.
+The input file is `TestOaksData.csv` in the `data` directory.
+The output file will be written to the `results` directory as `JustOaksData.csv` and will contain rows where the genus is Quercus.

+The other code files from the in-class exercise practices.

-#### -data
+#### data
-#contains CSV data files used in the exercise: sequences.csv used with the align_seqs.py script and TestOaksDara.csv used with the oaks_debugme.py script.
+contains CSV data files used in the exercise.

-#### -result
+#### result
-#result files generated after script execution
+#result files generated after script execution.

-#### -gitignore
+#### gitignore
-#some unrelated files (such as class exercises or tests)
+#some unrelated files

 ## Author:
 Name: Zhilu Zhang